VuduPopaj/abh-technical/README.md

 - Maven (Optional, if using Maven for dependency management)
 - Install Maven if you're managing dependencies using Maven.
 - Chrome WebDriver
-- Download the correct version of the ChromeDriver, based on your Chrome browser version.
+- Download the correct ChromeDriver version based on your Chrome browser version.
 - Place the downloaded chromedriver.exe in a suitable location on your system.
 - Selenium WebDriver Library
 - Ensure that the selenium-java dependency is added to your project.